NMR Facility Basic Training

 screen shot

-OVJ Dashboard (a familiarization)
+OVJ Dashboard

 The OVJ dashboard has divided into sub-sections for controlling the sample, entering sample information, adding and customizing experiments.